DoggByte/dbyte-ddf-tools/db/rows/README.md

-use the db2rows.py script to populate this folder
+This is the folder used as a target by the Python script `db2rows.py`